himmAllRight/himmAllRight-source/content/post/extending-vm-hd.md

 root@ninetales:/var/lib/libvirt/images#
 ```

+The command `qemu-image info` is helpful to use to check the size of
+the image, and to verify that the resize worked.

 ## Gparted Live ISO
 For the next few steps, it is a good idea to boot the system from a